NovaPlays134/Meteor/README.md

 so yeah i hope u injoy of what i made

-if you have any recommendations that i could add tell me and ill see what i can do i wont leave the script like how it is now this is a begining if you suggest stuff i will add them and the script will get bigger and bigger i will also recode other 2take1 scripts
+if you have any recommendations that i could add tell me and ill see what i can do i wont leave the script like how it is now this is a beginning if you suggest stuff i will add them and the script will get bigger and bigger i will also recode other 2take1 scripts